 To begin the continuous monitoring process, your central VRM office should begin implementing the following:

-The central VRM office should establish reporting methods for vendors and also relay them to the respective business unit owners.
+The VRM office should establish reporting methods for vendors and relay them to the respective business unit owners.
 The VRM office is responsible for alerting both vendors and business unit owners of any potentially critical issues that arise in reports.

-Tips for SecurityScorecard Customers – Our platform was built with continuous monitoring in mind.
+Tip for SecurityScorecard Customers – Our platform was built with continuous monitoring in mind.
 Your VRM office can quickly load any number of vendors and begin tracking their security posture across a number of security categories.
 To communicate issues to vendors, you can share the ‘partnership’ report or invite them to the platform to view their SecurityScorecard.